elliottpbrooks/Brooks_et_al_2024/README.md

-# Code and Analysis for genes and development brooks etal 2024 manuscript
+# Code and Analysis for Genes and Development Brooks, et al., 2024 manuscript

 Citation forthcoming

 ## This Repository is structured by figure number refering to the paper in which these analyses are published and the supplemental figure of the same number.

 For example, 'figure_1' contains files related to figure 1 and supplemental figure 1.
 More detailed anatomy of each subdirectory can be found in the README.md files within each figure.
 But, in summary:

 - figure_1: Morphometric and functional assay analysis done adult Nkx2.2 alpha cell KO mice and thier pancreatic islets.
 - figure_2: Nkx2.2 alpha cell KO in vivo sorted alpha cell bulk RNA-seq and comparison to previoulsy published Nkx2.2 beta cell KO RNA-seq.
 - figure_3: NKX2.2 binding assays in alpha cells and comparison to NKX2.2 binding in beta cells and transcription factor motif analysis within NKX2.2 binding sites.